Select Academic Global Health Programs

 - M.S. in Global Infectious Disease.
 This program, housed in the Graduate School of Arts and Sciences, trains students in both infectious disease modeling and science policy.

-- LL.M. in Global Health Law.
+- LL.M. in National and Global Health Law.
 This program, housed at Georgetown Law, is open to highly qualified candidates in public and private sectors with their J.D. (or a first degree in law from outside the United States) and strong interests or backgrounds in global and domestic health laws and policies.

-- LL.M. in Global Health Law and International Institutions.
+- LL.M. in Global Health Law and Governance.
 This program, jointly run by Georgetown Law and the Graduate Institute of International and Development Studies in Geneva, Switzerland, is open to highly qualified candidates in public and private sectors with their J.D. (or a first degree in law from outside the United States) and strong interest or background in global health law and policy.

 - Ph.D. in Global Infectious Diseases.
 An interdisciplinary, doctoral-only degree program, the Ph.D. in global infectious diseases prepares students to address the spread and treatment of infectious diseases through laboratory and population science.